** And let the peace of God rule in your hearts, to the which also ye are called in one body, and be ye thankful. ** Colossians 3:13

 As the disciples, so are we.
 As they are human, so are we.
 As they had to learn the hard way how to lean on Jesus in their problems, so do we.

 It seems that the disciples struggled to understand that they had the opportunity to work in tandem with the Lord.
+To be one with Christ.
 They seemed to struggle to grasp that Jesus WANTED to work side-by-side with them.
 He WANTED to walk every step, teach in every moment, and soothe their pain in every trial.
+He wanted to discuss every detail.
 Being with Jesus wasn’t supposed to be just an observation.
 It wasn’t supposed to be to just stand back and be in awe and confusion over why He was able to do what He did.
 And He certainly didn’t want to be their last resort!
+It was supposed to be a conversation and a lifestyle.

-But isn’t that what we do?
+But isn’t that the way we face storms as well?
 Don’t we try to figure our problems out on our own?
 Don’t we react instead of running to God?

 Every time I get it right, a miracle happens and I am in shock that the Lord would do something so quickly.
-Just like the disciples did.
+Just like the disciples were.

 ** and be ye thankful. **